 – For children start with 2-4 tablespoon for a week and increase to 100 ml per day once they are comfortable.
 Milk kefir and coconut water kefir is best suitable for kids.

-Kombucha tea a probiotic tea and detoxifier, mainly recommended for adults.
+Kombucha tea a probiotic tea and detoxifier, mainly recommended for adults, not children below 12 years of age.
 One can start with 50ml per day for the first week and can increase to 100ml to 200ml after first week.

 Coconut Water Kefir –